ElouanDaCosta/Booki/README.md

-# Projet2
+# Booki
-Transform a model in web site using html and css
+## Second project of the OpenclassRoom web development formation

-faire l'animation dans le nav sur la partie tablet
+Make a website in html and css using a mock-up